H. Carl McCall: Political career

+State Senate

-During the 1970s, McCall, as a member of the Harlem Clubhouse, backed by the Harlem political power of Percy Sutton, was elected to three terms as a State Senator representing Harlem and the Upper West Side of Manhattan.
+McCall was elected to three terms as a State Senator representing Harlem and the Upper West Side of Manhattan.
 He was a member of the New York State Senate from 1975 to 1980, sitting in the 181st, 182nd and 183rd New York State Legislatures.

 He left the Senate to accept an appointment from President Jimmy Carter as a member of the U.S. delegation to the United Nations with the rank of Ambassador.

 In 1982, McCall was an unsuccessful candidate for the Democratic nomination for Lieutenant Governor of New York.
 Governor Mario Cuomo then appointed McCall to serve as the state's Commissioner of Human Rights (1983–84).

-While serving in the private sector as a vice president for governmental relations with Citicorp (1985–93), McCall accepted an appointment to the New York City Board of Education, where he served as President of the Board from 1991 to 1993.
+While in the private sector as a vice president for governmental relations with Citicorp from 1985 to 1993, McCall accepted an appointment to the New York City Board of Education, where he was President of the Board from 1991 to 1993.

 New York State Comptroller

 In 1993, McCall was selected by the New York State Legislature to fill the unexpired term of Republican Edward Regan as state comptroller.
-As comptroller, McCall was responsible for serving as the state's chief fiscal officer, conducting audits of state and local entities, serving as the state's bookkeeper, investing the state's funds, overseeing the state's debt issuances, and serving as the sole trustee of the state pension fund.

 McCall was elected to a full term as comptroller in 1994 (defeating Conservative Herbert London) and was re-elected in 1998 (defeating Republican Bruce Blakeman).
-In 1998, he announced that he would not seek election to the U.S. Senate in 2000, helping to pave the way for the successful candidacy of Hillary Clinton.
+In 1998, he announced that he would not seek election to the U.S. Senate in 2000.

-Al Sharpton was quoted as saying that "if David Dinkins has a cold in the black community, Carl McCall has pneumonia", and it has been said that McCall was a "stiff, bourgeois figure" who generally did not excite the black electorate.